pottekkat/personal-website/content/posts/changing-beliefs/index.md

 <script>
 /**
- * Dynamic grid of circles showing disease test results with configurable parameters:
+ * Dynamic grid of circles showing disease test results with the following configurable parameters:
  * - Prevalence: How many people per 1000 have the disease
  * - Sensitivity: How often the test correctly identifies people with the disease
- * - Specificity: How often the test correctly identifies people without the disease */ const sketch2 = (p) => {
+ * - Specificity: How often the test correctly identify people without the disease */ const sketch2 = (p) => {
   // Grid configuration